 - Location extensions: A location extension includes your business address, and is easily used on both mobile or tablets as well as desktop searches.

-- Call extensions: Adding a call extension is available globally, on mobile phones, tablets, and the desktop.
+- Call extensions: Adding a call extension in AdWords is available globally, on mobile phones, tablets, and the desktop.
 It includes your phone number, and if you are on a mobile device, can also include a call button that allows customers to click-to-call.

 - App extensions: Available on mobile devices and tablets, an app extension directs customers to your company’s app.